 What is Human Trafficking?

-Human trafficking is modern-day slavery.
+Human Trafficking, in addition to being a violent crime, is a serious violation of human rights.
 Its victims are controlled and exploited for profit.
-Forced labor, sexual exploitation, and prostitution are the most common types of human trafficking.
+Forced labor and sexual exploitation are the most common types of human trafficking.

 The Preventing Sex Trafficking and Strengthening Families Act requires DFPS to find, document, and provide services for a child in state care when it is reasonable to believe the child is a victim of trafficking or is at risk of becoming a victim.

 The Victims of Trafficking and Violence Protection Act of 2000 defines the following "severe forms" of human trafficking.

 - Using force, fraud, or coercion to recruit, harbor, transport, provision, obtain, patronize, or solicit a person for a commercial sex act.

 - Recruiting, harboring, transporting, obtaining, patronizing, soliciting, or provision of a person under 18 years old for a commercial sex act.